mrdonado/blog/_posts/2017-05-26-restore-clover.markdown

 The Clover configuration can be quite tricky, and if you're not lucky you can easily mess it up.
 That's why it's more than advisable to keep a backup of the `/EFI/CLOVER/config.plist` configuration file.

-If you happen to break your Clover's MacOSX boot, but you still have a working Windows boot on the same machine, you can follow these steps in order to restore a backup of `config.plist`:
+If you happen to break down your MacOSX boot, but you still have a working Windows boot on the same machine, you can follow these steps in order to restore a backup of `config.plist`:

 - Open an administrator console (run `cmd.exe` as Administrator) and type the following:
 - `diskpart` (open diskpart)